Flexible Sizing Options for ABAP Environment

 Consequently, the entitlement screen now looks as following:

-In total, following system configurations can be used for the two dimensions:
+In total, following system configurations (in units) can be used for the two dimensions:

 What happens to existing customers?